jyothiraditya-n/bfcli/README.md

 $ ./bfcli
 ```

-Run the following commands to install it locally and run it:
+Or run the following commands to install it locally and run it:

 ```
 $ make